aplazame/magento/README.md

 **Have a question about Aplazame?**

-For any support request please drop us an email at email soporte@aplazame.com.
+For any support request please drop us an email at [soporte@aplazame.com](mailto:soporte@aplazame.com?subject=Help me with the module).